-Don’t spill all your candy in the lobby is, for those that have worked with me over the years, a phrase I use quite often.
-Some time ago, a LinkedIn group for marketers, posed this question; “What is your best marketing advice?”
+Don’t spill all your candy in the lobby, is a phrase I use quite often.
+Some time ago, a LinkedIn group for marketers posed this question; “What is your best marketing advice?”
 I replied with “Don’t spill all your candy in the lobby.”
-I replied this way because in my view, this is a fundamental mistake many make when marketing a product or service.
+I did so because, in my view this is a fundamental mistake many make when marketing a product or service.
 They spill all their candy, not only in the lobby, but some spill it in the street on the way to the theater.
-And quite frankly it drives me crazy to witness this, and it makes me even crazier to be dragged into this bad behavior by a colleague or client.
+And quite frankly it drives me crazy to witness this.
+It makes me even crazier to be dragged into this bad behavior by a colleague or client.
 But it happens, and when it does happen, I go into my spiel about spilling your candy.

-If committing this bad behavior is a fundamental marketing mistake, then adhering to this philosophy is sort of like a “Marketing 101” no brainer – at least it is for me and I’ve managed to convert many along the way, over the years.
+If committing this bad behavior is a fundamental marketing mistake, then adhering to this philosophy is sort of like a “Marketing 101” no brainer.
+It is at least for me, and I’ve managed to convert many along the way over the years.
 Let me explain what I mean about all this candy spilling business.
-I used to design newspaper ads, primarily, quite a few years ago.
-One day, I was complaining about the excessive amount of copy I had to deal with and the lack of white space afforded me in this tiny two-column inch ad.
+I used to primarily design newspaper ads quite a few years ago.
+One day, I was complaining about the excessive amount of copy I had to deal.
+I hated the lack of white space afforded me in that tiny two-column inch ad.
 Imagine that, a designer complaining about copy.
-A media buyer, we’ll call him Don, because that was his name, was listening to my rant.
+A media buyer named Don was listening to my rant.
 I was saying that so much information was being divulged in the ad, it left nothing to the imagination.
-This, to me, was a colossal mistake.
+This to me was a colossal mistake.

 By leaving nothing to the imagination, or more specifically, providing all the information about the product, the potential buyer had absolutely no reason to call the number in the ad.
-He or she could make the decision to buy or not from the ad alone, leaving a sales professional out of the equation.
+He or she could make the decision to buy or not from the ad alone.
+This left the sales professional out of the equation.
 Why would you want an ad to close your deal when your sales department is eminently more qualified?
-This was a big mistake, in my view.
+In my view, this was a big mistake.
 That was the job of the ad, wasn’t it?
 I mean the ad’s job was to provide just enough information to evoke the call to action in the ad.
-In those days, the web was not an option, so we had operators standing by to take your call.
+In those days, the web was not an option so we had operators standing by to take your call.
 Well, sales professionals anyway.

 That’s when Don said, “Don’t spill all your candy in the lobby.”
 I knew exactly what Don was saying the second those words were uttered from his lips.
 Don was a smart guy and he and I shared a lot of the same beliefs when it came to marketing.
-Perhaps that’s why I thought he was so smart, but Don knew exactly why providing every possible fact and figure about your product or service in your ad, direct mail-piece, email blast, Facebook post – you name it, is not in your best interest.
+Don knew exactly why providing every possible fact and figure about your product or service in your ad, direct mail-piece, email blast, Facebook post – you name it, is not in your best interest.
 Each component has a job.
 In those days it was that ad’s job to make the phones ring.
-Today, it’s likely to make you visit a website or send that email, perhaps it’s to share content or comment on it, but rest assured there’s a specific call to action that must be carried out and that should be the only focus.
+Today, it’s likely to make you visit a website or send that email.
+Perhaps it’s to share content or comment, but rest assured there’s a specific call to action that must be carried out and that should be the only focus.